-For a sound understanding of John’s project it is also important to consider two breviate chronicles which are closely related to his version of the Chronica chronicarum.
-The better known of these is the Chronicula or ‘little chronicle’.
-This is how the work is described in the passage in which the author says that it is a more succinct version of the materials found in a larger chronica chronicarum, and that he has taken care to include ‘only the more useful matter in this little book’.
+For a sound understanding of John’s project it is also important to consider three other texts which are closely related to his version of the Chronica chronicarum.
+The best known of these is the Chronicula or ‘little chronicle’.
+This is how the author denotes the work in the passage in which he says that it is a more succinct version of the materials found in a larger chronica chronicarum, and that he has taken care to include ‘only the more useful matter in this little book’.
 This work is less obviously indebted to Marianus.
 As first completed—it was later continued at Gloucester Abbey—its narrative proper begins with the Incarnation and ends with an entry covering 1106 to March 1123.
 Its entries lump together irregular numbers of years, and its relationship to the various phases of John’s Chronica chronicarum suggests that it was produced in the late 1130s.
 Most of its material derives from the former text, but fresh items (?) were taken from Frankish sources, including the Chronicle of Hugh of Fleury.
 A prefatory account of Britain was borrowed either from the F-text of the Anglo-Saxon Chronicle or from a closely related text now lost.
 Verses pepper the work.
 It is copied into the only manuscript (today, Trinity College Dublin, MS 503) by the hand which is thought to be that of John himself—a hand that makes annotations to the holograph of his Chronica chronicarum.
-It is clearly one of John’s own compositions.
+It is clearly one of his own compositions.

-What survives of John’s work, then, are three chronicles, similar in content and derived from much the same mass of material, but each has a different format.
+What survives of John’s work, then, are four chronicles, similar in content and derived from much the same mass of material, but each has a different format.
 None is provided with an original preface which defines its purpose, but one explanation may be that they represent a combined attempt to sell the chronological theories of Marianus Scotus to an English audience.
 Marianus was a proponent of, among other theories, the idea that the Incarnation had taken place twenty-years earlier than had been reckoned by Dionysius Exiguus, the author of the Anno-Domini chronology which remains in common use.
-John’s generic choices may be seen as an attempt to bring these theories to three different types of reader: if Chronica chronicarum was an imposing reference-work for the intellectual heavy-weight, Chronicula may be seen as a work for those in search of edifying entertainment, whilst the common source of the Coventry and Winchcombe Chronicles may be seen as an introduction to world history which the monastic teacher might put before his novices.
-In any case, John’s version of the Chronica chronicarum of Marianus Scotus represents a highpoint in the history of chronological historiography—for England at any rate.
+John’s generic choices may be seen as an attempt to bring these theories to four different types of reader: if Chronica chronicarum was an imposing reference-work for the intellectual heavy-weight, Chronicula may comprise a work for those in search of edifying entertainment, the common source of the Coventry and Winchcombe Chronicles an introduction to world history which the monastic teacher might put before his novices, and the Cronica de Anglia a pamphlet to whet the appetites of the many religious who were obsessed with arguing about the relative standing of their churches.
+In any case, John’s version of the Chronica chronicarum of Marianus Scotus represents a highpoint in the history of chronological historiography—in England if not on the Continent.

 Edition and Translation: R. R. Darlington, P. McGurk and J. Bray (ed. and trs.), The Chronicle of John of Worcester, Oxford Medieval Texts, 3 vols.
 (Oxford, 1995-).
 Volume 1, the introduction and edition of the Chronicula, has yet to appear.
 Volume 2 should be consulted for an account of the manuscripts.